tommantonela/FN-spreaders/README.md

     * *table_RQ1-threshold07*.
 Results for RQ1 considering a threshold for spreader definition of 0.3.
     * *RQ1-analysis-of-mistaken-classifications*.
 Folder with boxplots of divergences across feature sets and user groups.
 	* *RQ1-feature-contribution*.
 Folder with boxplots showing the contribution of each feature/feature set to the classification of different user groups.
+	* *RQ1-feature-contribution/contributions-per-selected-users*.
+Folder with heatmaps showing the contribution of each feature to the classification of specific users.
+The users were selected as representative of different correlation groups (i.e., users belonged to the same group if they feature contributions were highly correlated).
 	* *table_RQ2*.
 Extended version of Table 2 with more metrics and more variants.
 	* *RQ2-feature-selection-charts*.
 Folder with correlation and boxplot charts of feature correlations and distribution of correlations.
 	* *table_RQ3*.
 Extended version of Table 3 with more metrics.